greydanus/greydanus.github.io/2023-02-12-ncf-tutorial.md

 ### Our approach: action minimization

 **The Lagrangian method.** The approaches we just covered make intuitive sense.
 That's why we teach them in introductory physics classes.
 But there is an entirely different way of looking at dynamics called the Lagrangian method.
-The Lagrangian method does a better job of describing reality because it can produce equations of motion for _any_ physical system.
-Lagrangians figure prominently in all four branches of physics: classical mechanics, electricity and magnetism, thermodynamics, and quantum mechanics.
+The Lagrangian method does a better job of describing reality because it can produce equations of motion for _any_ physical system.[^fn4] Lagrangians figure prominently in all four branches of physics: classical mechanics, electricity and magnetism, thermodynamics, and quantum mechanics.
 Without the Lagrangian method, physicists would have a hard time unifying these disparate fields.
 But with the [Standard Model Lagrangian](https://www.symmetrymagazine.org/article/the-deconstructed-standard-model-equation) they can do precisely that.

 **How it works.** The Lagrangian method begins by considering all the paths a physical system could take from an initial state $$\bf{x}$$$$(t_0)$$ to a final state $$\bf{x}$$$$(t_1)$$.
 Then it provides a simple rule for selecting the path \\(\hat{\bf x}\\) that nature will actually take: the action \\(S\\), defined in the equation below, must have a stationary value over this path.
 Here \\(T\\) and \\(V\\) are the kinetic and potential energy functions for the system at any given time \\(t\\) in \\([t_0,t_1]\\).